FAQ

 Dietary needs vary by individual and severity.
 Many doctors recommend staying under 30-40 grams of fat per day total, and some suggest even less.
 Always consult your maternal-fetal medicine specialist for your specific target.

-Are "healthy fats" okay with ICP?
-Key Info
+Are "healthy fats" okay with ICP or a low fat diet?

 Unfortunately, your liver doesn't distinguish between "healthy" fats (like avocados or olive oil) and other fats when processing bile.
-A gram of fat is a gram of fat when it comes to ICP, which is why we strictly count total fat, not just saturated fat.
+A gram of fat is a gram of fat, which is why we strictly count total fat, not just saturated fat.

 What foods should I avoid?